scionproto/scion/doc/DRKeyInfra.md

 that uniformely distributes the offset values in the following interval:

     [0, minimum epoch length \ 2 )

-Thus, we guarantee that a maximum of two keys per AS need to be kept.

 For prefetching of DRKeys, a `valTime` that exceeds the end of the current epoch can be selected.
 To allow seamless key rollover, an entity is required to store